What is informing your thoughts, words and behaviours?

 —John Ratzenberger .

-If you would like to spend some time reflecting on your values and understanding how knowing them can help drive your behaviours so that you can confidently live the life you choose then why not join a phoenix webinar.
+If you would like to spend some time reflecting on your values and understanding how knowing them can help drive your behaviours so that you can confidently live the life you choose then why not check out the range of activity sheets on the website.

-Find out a little more about group coaching in this short video.
+Find out a little more about coaching in this short video.